-The University provides around 1,500 study places across campus, enabling you to work with your colleagues or by yourself.
+The University provides over 1,500 study places across campus, enabling you to work with your colleagues or by yourself.

 Study space map